Call Me Mother season 2: Contestant notes

 Makayla Couture previously appeared on the second season of Canada's Drag Race, as the makeover partner of Icesis Couture in the "Prom" episode.
 She was subsequently a full competitor in the fifth season of Canada's Drag Race in 2024.

+Mya Foxx would later go on to compete on the sixth season of Canada's Drag Race.
+After winning the Snatch Game in episode 3, she would ultimately be eliminated alongside Velma Jones in episode 6's lip sync challenge in joint 7th/8th place.

 Jessie Précieuse regularly appears, under her real name Alex Verville, as a television meteorologist on MétéoMédia, the French-language version of The Weather Network.
 In 2021, the network chose to celebrate Pride Month by having Verville present several weather segments in drag as Jessie Précieuse.